 - Whole grain toast in small pieces

 When you are teaching your baby to eat finger food, it’s very important to avoid any food that cannot be squished between your fingers.
-Also be sure to avoid hot dogs, whole grapes, any nuts or nut products, shell fish, and honey.
-I generally don’t recommend scrambled eggs until after 12 months, as well.
+Also be sure to avoid hot dogs, whole grapes, and honey.

 5. Model the pincer behavior together for the first few bites.
 Pick up the finger food with your baby’s two little fingers to show how to get the food from the tray to his or her mouth.
 Here comes the important part — when you are teaching your baby to eat finger food, give your baby at least 5-10 minutes to practice on his own (it might be helpful to set a timer).
 Eventually your baby will start to get the hang of it!